-Other than the first term of Year 3, the school will maintain a waiting list for unsuccessful applicants.
+Other than the first term of Reception, the school will maintain a waiting list for unsuccessful applicants, this will be reviewed on a Friday of each week.
 If any vacancies arise, places will be offered to applicants included on the waiting list in strict accordance with normal published oversubscription criteria.

-If a place can be offered the applicant will be expected to take up the place within 6 school weeks or by the start of the next half term, whichever is the earliest date.
+If a place can be offered the applicant will be expected to take up the place within 6 school weeks or by the start of the next half term, whichever is the earliest date, with the exception of Reception children who have deferred entry until later in the same academic year.
+If an offer of a place is refused, the name will be removed from the waiting list.
 At the end of the first term of the academic year of admission, the waiting list will transfer from Shropshire Council to the school.

-Applicants will only be considered as resident in area when formal confirmation (e.g. signed tenancy agreement when no property is owned, or exchange of contracts) of the address has been received.
+Allocation of places for children moving into Shropshire Council's designated catchment area can only be considered when formal confirmation (signed tenancy agreement when no property is owned, or exchange of contracts) of the address has been received.